Steven Woloshen: Biography

-Born in Montreal, Quebec, Woloshen first attended Vanier College, where he worked with Super-8 film and video, later Woloshen specialized in 16mm independent film techniques at Concordia University in Montreal.
+Born in Montreal, Quebec, Woloshen first attended Vanier College, where he worked with Super-8 film and video.
+Woloshen specialized in 16mm independent film techniques at Concordia University in Montreal.
 He initially made documentaries and collage films, but the freedom and accessibility of scratch animation won him over.
 He has since created animated and experimental films, which have been shown at screenings and festivals around the world.

 Working in camera-less animation since 1982, Woloshen has used scratches and lacerations on film to create emotional content.

-Since Woloshen's return to filmmaking in 1996, after a hiatus of more than a decade spent working in various capacities in the film industry, Woloshen has been busy, seemingly increasing his output year by year even as he faces the usual obstacles that tend to slow an independent filmmaker’s career (parenthood, the need to earn a living, lack of financing).
-The years Woloshen spent working on film sets and in labs were far from wasted: Woloshen’s work “post-hiatus” is assured compared to his promising films from the 80s, showing progress in aesthetics, graphic technique and understanding of lab processes.
+After taking a hiatus of more than a decade, Woloshen returned to filmmaking in 1996.
+The years Woloshen spent working on film sets and in labs helped his output: Woloshen’s work “post-hiatus” is more assured compared to his films from the 80s, showing progress in aesthetics, graphic technique and understanding of lab processes.

 Since 1999 Woloshen has worked exclusively in 35mm CinemaScope, an oddity in the independent film world that is made possible by his otherwise thrifty means of production.
 His works have screened worldwide at festivals including the Montreal World Film Festival, Tampere International Short Film Festival, Annecy International Animated Film Festival, Ottawa International Animation Festival, and I Castelli Animati in Rome.

-Woloshen was recently the subject of a retrospective screening at Saw Video Gallery, hosted by the Canadian Film Institute He is also featured in a new anthology on animation, The Sharpest Point: Animation at the End of Cinema, edited by Chris Gehman and Steve Reinke and co-published by YYZ Books, the Ottawa International Animation Festival and the Images Film and Video Festival.
+Woloshen was the subject of a retrospective screening at Saw Video Gallery, hosted by the Canadian Film Institute.
+He is also featured in an anthology on animation, The Sharpest Point: Animation at the End of Cinema, edited by Chris Gehman and Steve Reinke and co-published by YYZ Books, the Ottawa International Animation Festival and the Images Film and Video Festival.

-His film, Cameras Take Five, was included in the Animation Show of Shows.
+In 2003, his film, Cameras Take Five, was included in the 5th annual Animation Show of Shows.